 If you anticipate that many potential attendees will be using online search to find events similar to yours, consider dedicating some of your promotional budget towards SEO and paid search.
 The most popular platform used for a paid search strategy is Google AdWords.

 To give a brief breakdown of its functionality, Google AdWords allows advertisers to bid on certain keywords that they wish to rank for.
 For example, if you are organizing a low scale startup event in San Francisco, below are a few keywords you may want to bid for.

-2) Public Relations - Investing in more traditional forms of event promotion could be a worthwhile investment.
-In today’s digital age, public relations largely consists of having your event information be published on all relevant outlets.
+Investing in more traditional forms of event promotion could see valuable returns and additional press pickups.
+In today’s digital age, public relations largely consists of having your event information published on relevant outlets.
 This is where investing in PR can come in handy.
-A PR team or agency will have both the knowledge and the network to make sure that your event information and all articles surrounding your event will be published on the relevant outlets and publications that will maximize event exposure.
+A PR team or agency will have both the knowledge and the network to ensure your event information and all articles surrounding your event are placed on the relevant outlets and publications to maximize event exposure.

 Ads can also be served on a “connections” basis which means the ads will be seen by those whose friends have already registered for your event.
 This is just a brief summary of what Facebook ads are capable of.
 For more tips on this form of event promotion and overall best practices, you can take a look at what the social media experts had to say on the topic.

 Another great channel to invest in for your event marketing are direct mail campaigns.
 Direct mail can enrich your demand generation and event strategy and potentially offer better conversions and responses in comparison to email campaigns.
 It was reported in Sendoso’s State of Spending Report that direct mail’s motivation response is 20% higher than digital media.

 However, depending on the size and complexity of your direct mail campaigns, pricing can be more expensive than your digital channels.
 A successful direct mail campaign requires alignment between marketing and sales, clear goals, and a clear call to action for your target audience.